Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Can LLMs Replace KGs?

 Nevertheless, after conducting extensive experimental analyses of PLMs, some studies have reported that PLMs struggle to accurately recall relational facts, raising doubts about their viability as knowledge bases.
 A surge of benchmark datasets and tasks have been proposed to examine the knowledge embodied within PLMs.
 For example, Wang \textit{et al.} \cite{wang-etal-2019-make} released a benchmark to directly test a system's ability to differentiate natural language statements that make sense from those that do not.
 By comparing their performance with humans, they revealed that sense-making remains a technical challenge for PLMs.
-Sung \textit{et al.} \cite{sung2021can} created the BioLAMA benchmark that is comprised of 49K biomedical factual knowledge triples for probing biomedical PLMs and conducted experiments to test the capabilities of BERT, BioBERT, and Bio-LM to be used as biomedical knowledge bases.
+Sung \textit{et al.} \cite{sung2021can} created the BioLAMA benchmark that is comprised of 49K biomedical factual knowledge triples for probing biomedical PLMs.
 Their detailed analysis reveals that most PLMs' predictions are highly correlated with prompt templates without any subjects, hence producing similar results on each relation and hindering their capabilities to be used as biomedical knowledge bases.
-Wang \textit{et al.} \cite{wang2021can} constructed a new dataset of closed-book question answering using SQuAD \cite{rajpurkar-etal-2018-know} and tested the BART's \cite{BART} ability to answer these questions.
+Wang \textit{et al.} \cite{wang2021can} constructed a new dataset of closed-book question answering and tested the BART's \cite{BART} ability to answer these questions.
 Experimental results show that it is challenging for BART to answer closed-book questions since it cannot remember training facts in high precision.
 Zhao \textit{et al.} \cite{LAMA-TK} introduced LAMA-TK, a dataset aimed at probing temporally-scoped knowledge.
-They investigated the storage capacity of PLMs for storing temporal knowledge that contains conflicting information and the ability to use stored knowledge for temporally-scoped knowledge queries.
+They investigated the capacity of PLMs for storing temporal knowledge that contains conflicting information and the ability to use stored knowledge for temporally-scoped knowledge queries.
 Their experimental results show that conflicting information poses great challenges to PLMs, which drops their storage accuracy and hinders their memorization of multiple answers.
-Kassner \textit{et al.} \cite{kassner2021multilingual} translated the established benchmarks TREx \cite{TREx} and GoogleRE into 53 languages to investigate the knowledge contained in the multilingual PLM mBERT \cite{mBERT}.
+Kassner \textit{et al.} \cite{kassner2021multilingual} translated two established benchmarks into 53 languages to investigate the knowledge contained in the multilingual PLM mBERT \cite{mBERT}.
 They found that mBERT yielded varying performance across languages.
 The above studies have proven that PLMs still face challenges in accurately storing knowledge, dealing with knowledge diversity, and retrieving correct knowledge to solve corresponding tasks.
 Additionally, Cao \textit{et al.} \cite{cao-etal-2021-knowledgeable} conducted a comprehensive investigation into the predictive mechanisms of PLMs across various extraction paradigms.
 They found that previous decent performance of PLMs mainly owes to the biased prompts which overfit dataset artifacts.
 AlKhamissi \textit{et al.} \cite{alkhamissi2022review} suggested five essential criteria that PLMs should meet in order to be considered proficient knowledge bases: access, edit, consistency, reasoning, and explainability and interpretability, and found that PLMs do not perform as well as KGs in terms of consistency, reasoning, and interpretability.
 They also reviewed the literature with respect to the five aspects and revealed that the community still has a long way to go to enable PLMs to serve as knowledge bases despite some recent breakthroughs.
 These studies raise doubts about PLMs' potential as knowledge bases and underscore the need for further research in this area.